Polynomial-time solutions of computational problems in noncommutative-algebraic cryptography: Additional comments

 Ignoring logarithmic factors, the overall complexity of the algorithms presented here is $n^{2\omega+2}=N^{4\omega+4}$ field operations, that are of complexity $m^3\ell^3 N^2$.
 Thus, the complexity of our algorithms is

 ignoring logarithmic factors.
 While polynomial, this complexity is practical only for braid groups of small index $N$.
-However, these algorithms constitute the first provable polynomial time cryptanalyzes of the Commutator KEP and of the Centralizer KEP.
+However, these algorithms constitute the first provable polynomial time cryptanalyses of the Commutator KEP and of the Centralizer KEP.

 The main novelty of our approach lies in the usage of linear centralizers (and double centralizers).
 However, also the secondary ingredients of our analysis may be of interest.
-In particular, we have shown that the Invertibility Lemma can be used to turn the Cheon--Jun cryptanalysis of the Braid Diffie--Hellman KEP \cite{CJ03} and the Shpilrain cryptanalysis of Stickel's KEP \cite{Sh08} into provable Las Vegas algorithms of expected polynomial time, and that the infimum reduction method can be applied to the Cheon--Jun attack to eliminate the exponential dependence on the bitlength of the infimum.
+In particular, we have shown that the Invertibility Lemma can be used to turn the Cheon--Jun cryptanalysis of the Braid Diffie--Hellman KEP \cite{CJ03} and the Shpilrain cryptanalysis of Stickel's KEP \cite{Sh08} into provable Las Vegas algorithm that runs in expected polynomial time, and that the infimum reduction method can be applied to the Cheon--Jun attack to eliminate the exponential dependence on the bit-length of the infimum.

 The major challenge is to reduce the degree of $N$ in the polynomial time cryptanalyses.
 By Chinese Remaindering or $p$-adic lifting methods, it may be possible to reduce the complexity contributed by the field operations.
 Apparently, this may reduce the power of $N$ by $1$.
 It should be possible to make sure that the Invertibility Lemma is still applicable when these methods are used.
 Much of the complexity comes from the Lawrence--Krammer representation having dimension quadratic in $N$.
 Unfortunately, it is conjectured that there are no faithful representations of $\BN$ of smaller dimension.
 A more careful analysis of the Lawrence--Krammer representation may yield finer estimates.
 However, it does not seem that any of these directions would make the attacks practical for, say, $N=100$.